Attention-deficit/hyperactivity disorder (ADHD)

 Fact: While social factors are important to any child’s wellbeing, research shows that ADHD has a strong genetic and biological basis.

-Fact: Left untreated, ADHD symptoms can persist into teens years and even adulthood.
-In fact, 70% of untreated children with ADHD show symptoms throughout their teens, and 50% of untreated children with ADHD present symptoms in adulthood.
+Fact: Left untreated, ADHD symptoms can persist into teen years and even adulthood.
+In fact, 70% of untreated children with ADHD show symptoms throughout their teens, and 50% of untreated children with ADHD present symptoms in adulthood, although some of the symptom features may change over time.

 Assessment

-While there are several rating scales validated for screening and assessment of ADHD, such as Conner’s scale, Child Behavior Checklist (CBCL), and SNAP-IV; the Vanderbilt Assessment Scales are one of the most used tools to diagnose and monitor ADHD in children and adolescents.
+While there are several rating scales validated for screening and assessment of ADHD, such as Conner’s scale, and Child Behavior Checklist (CBCL); the Vanderbilt Assessment Scales are one of the most commonly used tools to diagnose and monitor ADHD in children and adolescents.
 For initial diagnosis, the Vanderbilt Assessment Scales are obtained from parents and teachers.
 The assessment scales specifically ask about the child’s behavior within the past six months.
 Each section of the Vanderbilt Assessment Scales reflects the symptoms of ADHD, oppositional-defiant disorder, conduct disorder, mood concerns, academic performance, and classroom behavioral performance.
-Providers are encouraged to use the assessment for initial diagnosis, follow-up to monitor response to medication, and should utilize other objective data to optimize medication use.
+Providers are encouraged to use the assessment for initial diagnosis and follow-up to monitor response to medication.

 Jack